almamigratoria-netizen/grib2json/README.md

 [Section 6](#section-6) \(Bitmap Section)
 [Section 7](#section-7) \(Data Section)
 [Section 8](#section-8) \(End of Message Section) <br/>
 Knowing how the sections are layed out, parsing a GRIB with javascript becomes (mostly) a matter of following the recipe.
 This javascript version is basically chocolate chip cookies without the chocolate chips or the nuts.
-There are several differenct gridding and compressions schemes.
-The javascript version handles _one_.
-It's (so far) only good enough to parse terrestrial weather GRIB's downloaded from the NCEP.
+There are several possible gridding and compressions schemes but the javascript version only handles one of them.
+It's (so far) only good enough to parse terrestrial weather GRIB's downloaded from some place like the NCEP.
 The python script uses the [eccodes](https://github.com/ecmwf/eccodes) library, which is the WMO reference implementation for parsing GRIB files, so it will handle a wider range of inputs.

 ## What if I have a GRIB that the javascript won't parse?
-Please open an issue that includes a URL to the GRIB, and if you can submit a PR with the fix.
+Please open an issue that includes a URL to the GRIB.
+If you can, submit a PR with the fix.

 # License
 Both of these scripts are licensed under the [MIT](./LICENSE.md) license.